ltfat/ltfat/doc/doxymain.md

 Compatibility
 -------------

-Source code of the library comply with both C99 and C++11 standards.
+The source code of the library complies with both C99 and C++11 standards.

 When compiled with C99 enabled, \c ltfat_complex_d and \c ltfat_complex_s are effectively the following typedefs: